Costa Verde Spain Travel Guide

 Perhaps one of the most defining historical periods for this region was the Reconquista.
 Asturias, in particular, is considered the cradle of Christian Spain, with the Engagement of Covadonga in 722 AD marking the beginning of the Christian recovery of the Iberian Peninsula from Moorish rule.
 This heritage is present in its pre-Romanesque churches and sacred sites.
 Throughout the centuries, maritime trade and fishing shaped the coastal towns, while inland, agricultural and mining traditions developed.
 The late 19th and early 20th centuries experienced the rise of "Indianos," emigrants who returned from the Americas with fortunes, building lavish mansions that dot the landscape and add to the region's architectural diversity.

 Majestic mountains, including the A mountain Range in northern spain, feature challenging hikes and stunning vistas.
-A rugged coastline features dramatic cliffs and inviting beaches, popular for surfing.
+A rugged coastline features stunning cliffs and inviting beaches, popular for surfing.

 Asturias features hearty stews like fabada and its famous natural cider, while Cantabria has exceptional seafood and traditional sweets.
-Food is a central part of the experience.
+Food is a central an element of the experience.

-Beyond hiking and surfing, visitors enjoy canoeing down the Sella River, cycling along greenways, and exploring the region's many natural parks.
+Beyond hiking and surfing, visitors enjoy canoeing down the length of the Sella River, cycling along greenways, plus touring the region's many natural parks.

 Asturias is considered the cradle of Christian Spain, with the Battle of Covadonga in 722 AD marking the beginning of the Christian recovery of the Iberian Peninsula from Moorish rule.
 This heritage is present in its pre-Romanesque churches and sacred sites.